snowplow-archive/sluice/README.md

 * File download from S3
 * File delete from S3
 * File move within S3 (from/to the same or different AWS accounts)
-* File copy within S3 (from/to the same or different AWS accounts)
+* File copy within S3 (from/to the same or different AWS accounts; optionally using a manifest)

 Sluice has been extracted from a pair of Ruby ETL applications built by the [Snowplow Analytics] [snowplow-analytics] team, specifically: